 5Charter schools are also included under the school level and type categories, as appropriate.

-NOTE: The closure of a school does not necessarily mean that a building is no longer used for educational purposes.
+NOTE: This table indicates the school year by which the school no longer operated (generally it closed between that school year and the prior school year).
+The closure of a school does not necessarily mean that a building is no longer used for educational purposes.
 A single school may share a building with another school, or one school may be housed in several buildings.

 Related Tables and Figures: (Listed by Release Date)